cpacilio/marvel_continuity/README.md

 New Avengers Annual #1 + Avengers Annual #1 (_Wonder Man vs the Avengers_)

+The Mighty Thor (2011) #1-6 (_Odin vs Galactus, Silver Surfer moves on Earth and Galactus turns a priest into his new erald_)

 Fear Itself :
 - Fear Itself #1-3
 - Invincible Iron-Man #504-505